 · Heroism: Help people, protect animals, and save the planet.

-A scout-like gaming adventure that educates while it entertains, CYBERHERO LEAGUE enables kids to learn about global challenges while training to become real world heroes.
-By using a smartphone or getting active with the Cyberhero League wearable, kids use digital technology to complete apprenticeships with global nonprofit organizations.
-They go on real world adventures, gather artifacts, defeat defilers, and unlock treasures in the form of real world aid for people, animals, and imperiled environments.
+CYBERHERO LEAGUE enables kids to achieve the Sustainable Development Goals while training to become real world heroes.
+Using the game app, or getting active with the Cyberhero League wearable, players go on real world adventures, gather artifacts, defeat defilers, and unlock treasures.
+Game action results in real world aid for people, animals, and imperiled environments.
 Funding comes from sponsors and parents.
-Cyberhero League is designed by, and based upon, the scientific research of award-winning psychologist, Dr. Dana Klisanin.
-It is made possible through the generous support of Presenting Sponsors: Evolutionary Guidance Media R&D Inc., c3: Center for Conscious Creativity, Vortex Immersion Media, as well as Indiegogo supporters.
+Development of Cyberhero League is being made possible through the generous support of Presenting Sponsors: Evolutionary Guidance Media R&D Inc., c3: Center for Conscious Creativity, Vortex Immersion Media, as well as Indiegogo supporters.